Triston Casas Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have a 3.70 team ERA that ranks fifth among all MLB pitching staffs.
+- The Angels have a 3.52 team ERA that ranks fifth across all league pitching staffs.

-- Angels pitchers combine to allow the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- The Angels allow the fourth-fewest home runs in baseball (11 total, 0.8 per game).

-- Sandoval (1-0) makes the start for the Angels, his third of the season.
+- The Angels will look to Anderson (1-0) in his third start this season.

-- His most recent time out was on Saturday against the Toronto Blue Jays, when the left-hander threw six innings, surrendering one earned run while allowing six hits.
+- The left-hander last pitched on Sunday against the Toronto Blue Jays, when he tossed 4 2/3 innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.